 I remember those days like they were yesterday.
 I spent every waking minute working to help her to learn, to be successful, to be independent.
 I learned everything I could from the internet, from books and from every specialist or program I could ﬁnd.
 I knew she didn’t have time to waste.
 Each missed learning opportunity placed a hurdle in her path to success because as she got older and bigger essential skills would become harder to learn and master.

-There has been much written about grief when you have a child with special needs.
+There has been much written about grief when you have a child with a disability.
 My daughter had cerebral palsy.
 I never experienced grief for what might be seen as my losses; a ‘normal’ child, a ‘normal’ infancy or childhood.
 I did experience great sadness when I saw what she would face.
 It made me sad to see how hard she worked and slowly she made progress.
 My heart sank as I looked at the world and saw how many places would be inaccessible to her.
 Worse still, I knew people would be cruel to my sweet, observant, curious, loving girl.
 They would be cruel because they didn’t understand her and would assume she couldn’t understand them.
 I could hope that those things wouldn’t happen, but reality showed me it likely would.
 It made me sad to know I couldn’t protect her from all of these things.
 We try to protect all of our children, but when your child has a disability, it makes that instinct to protect so much stronger.
 These struggles weren’t mine, they were hers.
 It was my job as her parent to give her all of the skills and conﬁdence she would need to surmount them.

 Then came the day to send her to school.
 Our family had worked with specialists all over the country and even the world to ﬁnd the right therapies, programs and people to help her reach her potential.
 After all of that life consuming and giving work we had done as a family, the school district clearly stated they did not have to continue to support that work.
 They would allow her to access school, but would not work to help her reach her potential.
 We looked all over the world to ﬁnd an appropriate program, where she could develop the skills necessary to make her independent and the academics necessary to make her successful.
 The blocks of life were already stacked against her, we needed an environment where she could be fully supported to do her best.